zeke-02/tinfoil-node/README.md

 import { TinfoilAI } from 'tinfoil';

 const client = new TinfoilAI({
-  enclave: 'enclave.example.com',  // or use TINFOIL_ENCLAVE env var
-  repo: 'org/model-repo', // or use TINFOIL_REPO env var
   apiKey: 'your-api-key'                 // or use OPENAI_API_KEY env var });